-They sell televisions globally, with presences in both the UK and US – unlike Panasonic or Philips, who don’t have licenses in North America.
+They sell televisions globally, with presences in both the UK and US – unlike Panasonic or Philips, brands which don’t have licenses in North America.

-Sony and Samsung are also fighting over territory in the highly competitive smartphone market: both manufacture Android phones, though we won’t be comparing their handsets in this particular guide.
-(We have separate pages for the best Sony phones or Samsung phones, if you're inclined.)
+Sony and Samsung are also fighting over territory in the highly competitive smartphone market: both manufacture Android phones.
+We won’t be comparing their handsets in this guide, but read our separate guides for the best Sony phones or best Samsung phones if you're interested.

-Sony, on the other hand, uses Android TV, which offers somewhat more content and menu panes than its competitor.
-A bit more cluttered, but also more at your fingertips.
-It's really up to your preference – though Android TV is also known to be slightly buggier and prone to crashes than other smart TV platforms.
+Sony, on the other hand, uses Android TV, which offers more content and menu panes than its competitor.
+It's a bit more cluttered, but that also means there's more at your fingertips to choose from.

-But what of voice assistants?
-Advanced Sony TVs will come with Google Assistant integration – which makes sense, given Android TV is a Google-developed platform.
+What about voice assistants?
+Many Sony TVs come with Google Assistant integration.
+This makes sense given Android TV is a Google-developed platform.

-Sony has however now added an Amazon Alexa Music, Cameras and TV Control app to its 2019 TVs, and some mid-range models from previous years.
-This will let you control third-party smart home products and speakers through some basic Alexa capability – like the Amazon Echo, or Ring security cameras – and use Alexa voice commands for the TV's power and volume functions.
+However, Sony added an Amazon Alexa Music, Cameras and TV Control app to its more recent TVs, and some mid-range models from previous years.
+This will let you control third-party smart home products and speakers through some basic Alexa capability – like the Amazon Echo or Ring security cameras – and use Alexa voice commands for the TV's power and volume functions.

 Samsung's Bixby voice assistant can be found on mid-range sets and above, though it's known to lag behind Alexa or Google Assistant in terms of smarts or voice recognition.
 However, it's more than enough for the minimal TV controls you're likely to be using Bixby for – and you can always link up your television with an Alexa speaker if you really want to.

-Samsung has been pushing its QLED screens for a few years now, which are known for their bright 1,000-2,000 nit screens, enabling vivid HDR scenes and high impact TV images.
+QLED is mostly (although not exclusively) used in Samsung TVs and the brand has been pushing its QLED screens for years now, which are known for their bright 1,000-2,000 nit screens, enabling vivid HDR scenes and high impact TV images.